 - The ‘who’, ‘what’, and ‘why’ of a project is answered in a simple language.

 - User stories are the most important part of Scrum, as they act as the ladder to complete the sprint.

 A more detailed set of User stories below each epic is known as Task.
 The Scrum Team members have to identify and sort the task to turn those stories into workable components.

 Detailed pieces of work are known as Scrum tasks that are necessary to complete a story.
 Tasks are assigned to team members having the skills to complete them in a time range from a few to several hours not exceeding 12.
 Only when all tasks are completed a story is said to be completed.
 For easy tracking, Tasks are placed on a Scrum Board.
 The Scrum Board consists of four categories, 1) User Stories, 2) Task Not started,3) Task In progress, 4) Task Completed.

-Done The agile team easily keep a track of the sprint with the help of Scrum Board which serves as a very useful visual tool to the members, and also the board is daily updated which not only help team members to sustain speed but also gives a clear idea to the team that where are they in a particular sprint.
+Done The agile team easily keep track of the sprint with the help of the Scrum Board, which serves as a very useful visual tool to the members, and also the board is daily updated, which not only help team members to sustain speed but also gives a clear idea to the team that where are they in a particular sprint.

 Hence you have to learn how to write epics, stories, and tasks as it is very essential for a successful Scrum Sprint.
 Epic, Story, and tasks are basically the foundation of the sprint, helping the team to understand, what needs to be done, how shall it be done, and within what time it needs to be completed.

 Benefits of Scrum Epic